Shadow Stalker - Advent of a Hero

 And she leaped, turning to shadow in midair as she fell toward the unsuspecting Merchants below.

-"So where are you going to high school at the end of the break, Sophia?" asked Danny.
+"So where do you go to school, Sophia?" asked Danny.

 "I'm going to Winslow," said Taylor.
-"I'm sure it's not all that bad."
+"It's not all that bad."

 "You do know that the ABB and Empire Eighty-Eight recruit from Winslow, right?" asked Sophia.

 "Yeah," said Taylor airily, "but that's okay.
 I'm not Chinese, and I don't care about skin colour.
-Plus, I like to keep my head down anyway."
+Plus, I keep my head down."

 "What she's saying," said Danny dryly, "is that her friends are going to Winslow, and so even though her grades are good enough to get her into Arcadia, she's choosing to go to Winslow anyway."